trynmaps/metrics-mvp/README.md

 # OpenTransit Metrics MVP

 Welcome to OpenTransit!
-We're passionate about using open data to improve public transit systems around the world.
+We're a team of volunteers that use open data to improve public transit systems around the world.

+Founded in 2017, we're a team of dozens of engineers, transit junkies, data enthusiasts, product managers, marketers, and others scattered around the world, but with primary bases in San Francisco and Portland, Oregon.

+[Learn more at our official website](http://bit.ly/opentransitsf) or learn about our parent organization, [Code for America](https://www.codeforamerica.org/).

+## About this repository

-This app uses historical transit data to help riders, transit advocates, and transit planners understand the quality of public transit systems.
+This repo is for [our flagship app](http://muni.opentransit.city/), which uses historical transit data to help riders, transit advocates, and transit planners understand how well -- or how poorly -- transit systems are doing and find ways to improve them.

-[Check out the app](http://muni.opentransit.city/) to see the performance of Muni bus and light rail lines in San Francisco.

-If you're visiting this repo and looking to contribute, [check out our onboarding doc!](http://bit.ly/opentransit-onboarding)
+The app currently supports San Francisco and Portland, but it can be easily configured to support new cities.

+## Getting involved

+[Our onboarding doc](http://bit.ly/opentransit-onboarding) is a great way to get started.
+It'll provide you instructions on joining our GitHub organization, our Slack, our Google Drive, etc.

+### Contributing

+Once you've followed the instructions on the onboarding doc, visit our Issues page and [identify good first issues](https://github.com/trynmaps/metrics-mvp/labels/Good%20First%20Issue) to find a good project to get started on.

+Our Slack is very active, so don't hesitate to ask there if you need guidance or suggestions on picking a project!

+If you're non-technical, ask on Slack -- there's a lot of product management, marketing, design, and other work that we don't track on GitHub.

 ## Building the app

-To start, you'll need to make a local clone of this repository.
+First make a local clone of this repo.

 Then get Docker for your local environment (to run the application from that local code): Install [Docker Desktop](https://www.docker.com/products/docker-desktop) or another Docker distribution for your platform.

-Build and run the Docker containers - run this on your local terminal from the root of your local repository clone:
+Build and run the Docker containers -- run this on your local terminal from the root of your local repository clone:

 ```sh
 docker-compose up